peterkuma/mrr2c/README.md

 #### See also

-On Linux, see also the manual page:
+On Linux and macOS, see also the manual page:

 ```sh
 man mrr2c